Dave864/Hex_Summons/README.md

 6. **Player Character Selector:** Area for selecting player characters for detailed view.

 The elemental alignment of player characters, the summon pool, and other elementally affected aspects is indicated by a specific GUI element.
 These are some examples of what the GUI might look like.
-- *Note: The GUI element should use a hexagram as a key component of its design.*
+- *Note: The GUI element should use a hexagon as a key component of its design.*

 ![Element_Alignment_Display](https://github.com/user-attachments/assets/d91d9ee7-6797-439e-ad62-b8a15a9629da)